 The criminal defense attorneys at Shaheen & Gordon, P.A. share the goal of aggressively defending DWI cases.
 Our DWI defense team is comprised of former prosecutors and seasoned defense lawyers who have been trained to understand how the State builds its cases and to apply that knowledge to securing the best available results in drunk and impaired driving cases.
 Our approach is to actively prepare for trial while exploring opportunities to resolve each case in a manner that avoids long-term license losses and, in certain cases, incarceration.

 We defend drunk driving and impaired driving cases in New Hampshire, Maine, and Massachusetts.
 In New Hampshire, charges for impaired driving are typically referred to as driving while intoxicated (DWI), but other terms are also are also commonly used to describe this offense.
 These include driving under the influence (DUI) or operating under the influence (OUI).

-Our DWI lawyers appear in court week in and week out, as well as in administrative hearings.
+Our NH DWI lawyers appear in court week in and week out, as well as in administrative hearings.
 They understand the draconian impact that a simple license loss may have on employment matters and family obligations.
 With this understanding as a backdrop, they work to create opportunities to resolve cases reasonably, but stand ready to take cases to trial when necessary.
-Our DWI attorneys regularly try cases and are proud of their results, regularly securing of "not guilty" verdicts on behalf of our clients.
+Our New Hampshire DWI attorneys regularly try cases and are proud of their results, regularly securing of "not guilty" verdicts on behalf of our clients.